 3VDE is a project developed by Renzo Davoli, Associate Professor at the University of Bologna, Italy.

-4http://wiki.virtualsquare.org/wiki/index.php/VDE_Basic_Networking.
+4For Linux hosts, the shared library libvdeplug.so must be available in the search path for shared libraries 5http://wiki.virtualsquare.org/wiki/index.php/VDE_Basic_Networking.